Dactylic hexameter: In English

-Although the rules seem simple, it is hard to use classical hexameter in English, because English is a stress-timed language that condenses vowels and consonants between stressed syllables, while hexameter relies on the regular timing of the phonetic sounds.
-Languages having the latter properties (i.e., languages that are not stress timed) include Ancient Greek, Latin, Lithuanian and Hungarian.
+Although the rules seem simple, it is hard to use classical hexameter in English because English is a stress-timed language that condenses vowels and consonants between stressed syllables, while hexameter relies on the regular timing of the phonetic sounds.
+Languages having the latter properties (i.e., languages that are not stress-timed) include Ancient Greek, Latin, Lithuanian and Hungarian.

 In German

 Dactylic hexameter has proved more successful in German than in most modern languages.
 Friedrich Gottlieb Klopstock's epic Der Messias popularized accentual dactylic hexameter in German.
 Subsequent German poets to employ the form include Goethe (notably in his Reineke Fuchs) and Schiller.

-The opening lines of Goethe's Reineke Fuchs ("Reynard the Fox"), written in 1793–1794 are these:
+The opening lines of Goethe's Reineke Fuchs ("Reynard the Fox"), written in 1793–1794, are: